MicrosoftDocs/openapi-docs/OpenAPI/kiota/request-builders.md

 ## Navigation members

-Besides providing the ability to execute requests and get the deserialized result, request builders also act as the foundation for the fluent style API.
-For this reason you'll find multiple types of members dedicated to this function.
+Besides executing requests and getting the deserialized result, request builders also act as the foundation for the fluent style API.

 ### Properties

-Properties are used for navigation path segments which declare no parameters.
+Properties are used for navigation path segments that declare no parameters.

 In the following example: